-However, what the sensory seeker is really good at is running into things, crashing, jumping, bumping, running.
-Sensory seeker doesn’t sense things the way we do, he needs stronger impact of whatever it is he interacts with.
+A child with a sensory processing disorder, a sensory seeker in my case, is good at running into things, crashing, jumping, bumping, running.
+Sensory processing disorder makes seekers crave stronger impact of whatever it is he interacts with.

-5 things to consider when chosing online preschool sensory activities for your sensory seeker
+Five things to consider when choosing online preschool sensory activities for your sensory seeker

-Since it is quite difficult for a sensory seeker to sit still and answer questions while doing preschool sensory activities, you have to stay with him.
-Any time I try to walk away, upon my arrival I find ripped envelopes, freehand drawing on the table, etc. Ideally, I would sit next to him, hug him tight and repeat 5 times what the program says or give him high fives for the job well done.
+Since it is quite tricky for a sensory seeker to sit still and answer questions while doing preschool sensory activities, you have to stay with him.
+While it might be tempting to use computer time to catch up on emails or wash the dishes, make a point of being present.
+Any time I would walk away from the room, I would find ripped envelopes, freehand drawing on the table, etc upon on my return.
+What worked best for me?
+Ideally, I would sit next to him, hug him tight and repeat five times what the program says or give him high fives for the job well done.

 3. Structure to Success.

-Like many sensory seekers my son does better in the structures environment.
-If the learning curve mimics a class, it has higher chances of success and online preschool sensory activities is not an exception to the rule.
-Somehow, if I offer my son options, his answer is usually NO or Hmmmmm..
+Like many sensory seekers, my son does better in the environment of the structure.
+If the learning curve mimics a class, it has higher chances of success, and online preschool sensory activities is not an exception to the rule.
+Somehow, if I offer my son options, his answer is usually NO or Hmmmmm.

 4. Pause and Breathe.

-If the program you are considering has time constraints, check if it also comes with a recess button.
+If the program you are considering has time constraints, check if it also comes with a recessed button.
 This particular program allows me to stop the class for up to 12 minutes.
-Sometimes it’s a potty train break and sometimes my little guy just needs to run around to let the steam out.
+Sometimes it’s a potty train break, and sometimes my little guy just needs to run around to let the steam out.

 5. Plan your bribes ahead of time.